 Genitals.
 Lichen planus in your genitals can cause bright red, painful areas.

 Your doctor or dentist may diagnose lichen planus, based on the changes on your skin or in your mouth.
 To make sure of the diagnosis, your doctor will perform a biopsy.
-He or she will remove mouth mucosa, or a small piece of skin, and examine it under a microscope.
+He or she will remove mouth mucosa, or a small piece of skin, and send it to be examined it under a microscope.

 Lichen planus has no cure, but different treatments can help relieve your symptoms and speed healing.
 Possible treatments include:

-Steroid medications on your skin or in your mouth to fight inflammation (You may also take steroids in pill form.)
+Steroids on your skin or in your mouth to fight inflammation (You may also take steroids in pill form for severe cases)

 A type of ultraviolet light treatment called PUVA

-Retinoic acid, a medication derived from vitamin A and usually used for acne
+Retinoic acid, a medicine derived from vitamin A and usually used for acne

 Tacrolimus and pimecrolimus, ointments used for eczema.